-Cash and cash equivalents, trade and other receivables, and trade and other payables are short-term in nature and their carrying values equate to their fair values.
+Cash and cash equivalents, trade and other receivables, trade and other payables and lease liabilities are short-term in nature and their carrying values equate to their fair values.

 b.
 Financial Risk Management Policies

 Risk management has focused on limiting liabilities to a level which could be extinguished by sale of assets if necessary.